Nick Cordero's Wife Shares Gut-Wrenching Update On How Coronavirus Severely Damaged His Lungs

 She then said "miracles happen" and talked about all of the stories she's heard from her followers, nurses and doctors.

 "Nick's doctors have said from day one, 'You stay positive.
 There's no other way to look at this because there are no results in a negative attitude.
 There are no results, there are no options,'" she said.
 "So if I stay positive, if we stay positive, there is hope, and there's results and there's options.
 So, l will continue to do that, and I will continue to believe in Nick and his ability to get through this awful disease.
 Be safe.
 Hug your loved ones and be grateful for every minute you have with them.
-I would love nothing more to give Nick the biggest hug right now and the biggest kiss."
+I would love nothing more than to give Nick the biggest hug right now and the biggest kiss."

 Cordero has been in a medically induced coma for weeks.
 He was first hospitalized in late March.
 He was initially diagnosed with pneumonia.
 He tested negative for coronavirus twice before being given a third test, which came back positive.
 He has since tested negative for COVID-19 again.